Hari Hari: Local name change controversy

-The name has a Māori meaning, from Te Aka Māori/English Dictionary, as "to take/carry joy" or, as local legend suggests, "come together in unison" from a Māori canoe paddling chant/song.
-Williams' dictionary gives "Harihari" as the correct spelling for that meaning.
-In recent years, Hari Hari has been increasingly referred to as "Harihari" with Maori meaning as "ambulance".
+The name Hari Hari, has a Māori meaning, from Te Aka Māori/English Dictionary, as "to take/carry joy" or, as local legend suggests, "come together in unison" from a Māori canoe paddling chant/song.
+Williams' dictionary gives "Harihari" as the correct spelling for that meaning. while Te Aka online Maori Dictionary states "Harihari" (one word) can mean a medium sized clam.
+Also, "waka harihari tūroro", has the meaning of "ambulance" (according to the Te Aka Dictionary).
+In recent years, Hari Hari has been increasingly referred to as "Harihari".
 No official statutory process has taken place in order for this to happen.

 Many local residents are upset about the growing number of official websites, and official documentation, referring to Hari Hari as being "Harihari".
 The greater community insists that they were not informed or talked to about this matter, and are against the gradual unofficial change.
 Some are being active about keeping their town's name the same, and have involved the Department of Māori Affairs about the tampering with of a traditional Māori place name.
 Town signs around Hari Hari still state the name is Hari Hari.
 One newly placed town distance sign in Whataroa shows the name "Harihari".

-The town was named in 1908 when a post office was needed for the township.
-Then named Harihari, the office was opened on 18 September 1908.
+The town was named Hari Hari in September, 1908, when a post office was needed for the township.
+Local historian, Vic Berry writes about this, with a photo, in his popular West Coast book.
+"Goa Way back- Early Hari Hari".

+Although, there is one record of the town being named "Harihari" in 1955.
+There are conficting sources of information in relation to the original name, to this day.
+Thought to be caused by surveyors, over the decades.

+the office was opened on 18 September 1908.